It is unnecessary to prune rosemary for it to grow and thrive, but there are several reasons why it is actually a really good idea to do it anyway.

 3 Reasons Why You Should Prune Your Rosemary Plants

 Rosemary is one of those plants that can grow and produce branches and leaves for many years without ever being pruned.
 In fact, rosemary plants can survive for up to 20 years under the right conditions (more on that here).

 It turns out, however, that there are several excellent reasons to prune rosemary plants.

-I have two rosemary plants myself, and before writing this post, I didn’t know if I should prune them or not, and I couldn’t really find a satisfying answer online (which is why I decided to write this post).
+I have several rosemary plants myself, and before writing this post, I didn’t know if I should prune them or not, and I couldn’t really find a satisfying answer online (which is why I decided to write this post).
 So I did what I often do when I have these types of questions.
 I called a local garden center where they always have some skilled and experienced gardeners ready to help and answer questions.

 The gardener from the garden center I spoke to gave me three good reasons to prune rosemary plants and also taught me the best way to do it and what happens if you do it too much or not at all.